wolfSSL/wolfssl-examples/certmanager/README.md

 https://github.com/open-quantum-safe/openssl/releases/tag/OQS-OpenSSL_1_1_1-stable-snapshot-2021-08

-Note that installation of the OpenSSL fork is NOT neccessary.a
+Note that installation of the OpenSSL fork is NOT neccessary.

 The `generate_falcon_chains.sh` script will allow you to use the OQS project's OpenSSL in order to generate a self-signed CA certificate and entity